"Half the money I spend on advertising is wasted; the trouble is I don't know which half."

 Analyze typical content consumption patterns for converted clients and create intentional content pathways that guide prospects through high-converting sequences.

-Expected result: Blended ROI improves from 425% to 612%, generating an additional $374,000 in annual revenue with the same budget.
+📊 Key Stat: In this example, blended ROI improved from 425% to 612%, generating an additional $374,000 in annual revenue with the same budget.

-For asset managers targeting institutions, track attribution at the company level, not just individual contacts.
-Measure account engagement scores across all contacts and attribute revenue to account-level touchpoints.
+For asset managers targeting institutions, track attribution at the company level—not just individual contacts:

 Some channels don't directly convert but play crucial supporting roles.
-Create an "Assisted Conversions by Channel" report to identify these.
+Create an "Assisted Conversions by Channel" report to identify these hidden performers.

 You might find that email has very high assist rates but low last-touch conversions—meaning it's crucial throughout the journey even though it rarely gets final credit.
 Don't cut channels with low last-touch but high assist rates.